 The European Court of Justice has declared the data protection agreement “Privacy Shield” to be invalid.
-The judges of the ECJ decided that the transfer of user data from EU citizens abroad is only allowed under certain conditions.
+The judges of the ECJ decided that the transfer of user data from EU citizens abroad is only al

 The European Court of Justice (ECJ) has overturned the EU-US data protection agreement “Privacy Shield”.
 A data transfer to other countries on the basis of so-called standard contractual clauses is still permitted, according to the ECJ.
 The prerequisite for this is an equivalent level of data protection in the USA.
 And that is exactly what the ECJ does not see in its judgment.